CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

-When you send a commit to main repository you are requesting a pull.
+When you send a commit to main repository you are requesting a pull

 ## Question 12

 What is the Git History log?

-It lets you see into the history of changes made to a file.
+It lets you see into the history of changes made to a file

 ## Question 13